realtimebrainscanner/brainscanner/readme.md

 The script also outputs a file that contains information about the experimental paradigm, i.e. open/closed eyes vs time (0=open eyes, 1 = closed eyes).

-While using the Psychopy script on a Dell Latitude E7440 laptop, we observed that the script crashes if the volume up/down button were pushed during execution of the script.
+While using the Psychopy script on a Dell Latitude E7440 laptop, we observed that the script crashes if the volume up/down buttons were pushed during execution of the script.

 ## Real-time Matlab application